ibm-cloud-docs/containers/cs_troubleshoot.md

        </tr>
        <tr>
         <td>Normal</td>
         <td>All worker nodes in a cluster are up and running.
-You can access the cluster and deploy apps to the cluster.</td>
+You can access the cluster and deploy apps to the cluster.
+This state is considered healthy and does not require an action from the user.</td>
      </tr>
        <tr>
         <td>Pending</td>
         <td>The Kubernetes master is deployed.
 The worker nodes are being provisioned and are not available in the cluster yet.
-You can access the cluster, but you cannot deploy apps to the cluster.</td>
+You can access the cluster, but you cannot deploy apps to the cluster. </td>
       </tr>
     <tr>
       <td>Requested</td>
-      <td>A request to create the cluster and order the infrastructure for the Kubernetes master and worker nodes is sent. </td>
+      <td>A request to create the cluster and order the infrastructure for the Kubernetes master and worker nodes is sent.
+When the deployment of the cluster starts, the cluster state changes to <code>Deploying</code>.
+If your cluster is stuck in the <code>Requested</code> state for a long time, open an [{{site.data.keyword.Bluemix_notm}} support ticket](/docs/get-support/howtogetsupport.html#using-avatar). </td>
     </tr>
     <tr>
       <td>Updating</td>
-      <td>The Kubernetes master is being updated to a new Kubernetes API version.
+      <td>The Kubernetes API server that runs in your Kubernetes master is being updated to a new Kubernetes API version.
 During the update you cannot access or change the cluster.
-Worker nodes, apps, and resources that have been deployed by the user are not modified and continue to run.</td>
+Worker nodes, apps, and resources that have been deployed by the user are not modified and continue to run. </td>
     </tr>
      <tr>
         <td>Warning</td>